 Have you ever wished your chair upholstery actually matched the rest of your decor?
 Or had an accent chair whose upholstery didn't quite do it for you?
 With the holidays fast approaching maybe you'd love your accent chair to sport a fun holiday hue?
 Well, wish no longer because you're about to learn how to make it happen!

-I am not going to detail HOW to re-upholster a chair in this post. but you can click HERE. if you want to see those details.
-In this post, I'm sharing a tip for how to quickly and easily change out your upholstered chair.
+I am not going to detail HOW to re-upholster a chair in this post. but you can go to this link for that: Re-upholstering your dining or kitchen chairs In this post, I'm sharing a tip for how to quickly and easily change out your upholstered chair.
 In fact this is so quick and easy that you might find yourself changing your chair seat out with every changing holiday or season.
 I know I do!

 Here is the same chair 4 different ways: